k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 In order to create the data generation flows, run either:

 I. [TDMInitFlow](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) flow.
 Set the **CREATE_GENERATE_FLOWS** input parameter to **true**.
-Note that this flow is designed to run  one-time when creating an LU and it also adds the TDM tables to the LU.
-If the LU already has the TDM tables, it is recommended to run the **createAllFromTemplates ** flow (see the next bullet) to add the target tables to the LU.
+Note that this flow is designed to run one time, when creating an LU, and it also adds the TDM tables to the LU.
+If the LU already contains the TDM tables, it is recommended to run the **createAllFromTemplates** flow (see the next bullet) to add the target tables to the LU.

 II. [createAllFromTemplates flow](11_tdm_implementation_using_generic_flows.md#step-3---create-load-and-delete-flows).
 Set the **CREATE_GENERATE_FLOWS** input parameter to **true**.